 This is true for non-fiction as well in different ways.
 More on this in my post on the seven types of nonfiction books.

-Alright, now that we've addressed why genre matters and what genre doesn't include, let's start getting into the different literary genres that exist (there are a lot of them!).
+Now that we've addressed why genre matters and what genre doesn't include, let's get into the different literary genres that exist (there are a lot of them!).

 Just as everyone has different tastes, so there are genres to fit every kind of specific reader.